Molten Chocolate Lava Cakes are rich and decadent yet incredibly easy!

 Hey you!
 How was your weekend?
 Do anything fun?

-Anyways, I know people are raving about this movie right now, but, we didn’t love it!
-Not enough super-cool spy gadgets, me thinks, and kind of a random plot line.
+Anyway, I know people are raving about this movie right now, but, we didn’t love it!
+Not enough super-cool spy gadgets and kind of a random plot line.
 Like I said though, I think we’re the only ones who’ve seen the movie and weren’t crazy about it, so definitely decide for yourself.

 I spent the rest of the weekend getting ready for my marathon, 4-part, Thanksgiving-themed KCCI segment today!
 Sweet Ben shook me from my slumber at 3:15am then we were out the door an hour later, and cooking 30 minutes after that.